-This is where prices are established on the basis of what the client expects to pay.
+This is where prices are established based on what the client expects to pay.
 You first must know the market you are in.
 Who is your target market?
 What are they used to paying for their massages and similar services?
-You have to also look at your location and the competition around you- Mid town vs Downtown vs the Burbs.
-You need to consider their amenities, scope of services and experience/training of the therapists.
+You have to also look at your location and the competition around you- Midtown vs. Downtown vs. the Burbs.
+You need to consider their amenities, scope of services, and experience/training of the therapists.
 Price is one of the major factors that people equate value with.
 If they are accustomed to paying one price point and you are well below that, they will be suspicious.

 Pricing should be more than a difficult and distasteful task.
 It should be a successful business strategy.
 The next two parts of this series will cover the nuts and bolts of the implementation of increases and the marketing strategy to make it as painless as possible.